 📩 Contact: to discuss your plan needs

-📺 You can watch the video below for a quick overview of Rate Limits and how to configure them.
+📺 You can watch the video below for a quick overview of Rate Limiting in Chameleon.

 It's normal to target the same users with multiple Experiences.
-But the secret to in-product guidance is making sure your users have a delightful, blockage-free flow, and not get distracted from their goal with too many 'asks'.
+But the secret to in-product guidance is making sure your users have a delightful, blockage-free flow, and not distract them with too many 'asks'.